 Klonopin is the brand name for clonazepam, a prescription medication that is classified as a benzodiazepine, a grouping of substances with sedative effects that are commonly used to treat the symptoms of:

 Benzodiazepines, including Klonopin, are not typically prescribed for long-term use.
 However, a large number of individuals abuse these drugs due to the tranquilizing effects they have on the body and brain and become dependent on them.

 Klonopin works in the same manner as other benzodiazepines, entering the brain and binding itself to gamma-aminobutyric acid (GABA) receptors.
-GABA is a neurotransmitter that regulates how the body responds to things like stress, fear, and anxiety, blocking the nerve impulses responsible for creating and transmitting those feelings in order to help calm the body down.
+GABA is a neurotransmitter that regulates how the body responds to things like stress, fear, and anxiety.
+It blocks the nerve impulses responsible for creating and transmitting those feelings to help calm the body down.

 By binding to the brain’s GABA receptors and activating them, Klonopin stimulates GABA production and greatly increases its levels within the synapses.
 This creates a much more powerful block against those feelings of anxiety and replaces them with feelings of relaxation and sedation.

 When someone becomes psychologically and physically dependent on Klonopin, their brain begins producing less of its own GABA and becomes reliant on the artificial GABA from Klonopin in order to function normally.
 This is why when someone tries to stop taking Klonopin, the body experiences a shock and crashes as the GABA levels bottom out.

 This process is what causes Klonopin withdrawal symptoms, and the lack of GABA is why the majority of the symptoms are psychological.
 There is now nothing blocking the signals of anxiety and stress from assaulting the brain.

 The symptoms of Klonopin withdrawal generally include more mild, early symptoms such as: